Can seaweed solve the plastic pollution problem?

 We wouldn’t be able to imagine eating, cooking or designing the material to the extent that we can if we were still thinking about plastic.

 The industry is used to plastic and expects the same properties from a natural material.
-Its functional properties are similar but not all the same.
+Its functional properties are similar but not all the same (find our more innovative materials).

 We question what properties are really essential to certain applications and machinery and want to match that.